 The campaign encourages people to wear blue shoelaces to express their support for the disabled and pass along the spirit of independence, sharing and consideration.
 In addition, in cooperation with Special Olympics Korea, LOTTE has held the “Super Blue Marathon Competition” since 2015.
-This year, more than 6,000 people including 700 disabled people participated in the competition.
+In 2019, more than 9,000 people across the country, including people with disabilities, participated in the Super Blue Campaign, expanding its status as a public marathon event.
 With the increasing number of disabled participants, the competition has become a sports festival where both able-bodied and disabled people can enjoy.

 To celebrate this festive competition, 7-Eleven opens to the public free Seven Café,